turanct/bogl-me/README.md

 * `404.html` The 404 page for your blog.
 * `assets` directory.
 This directory should be present, you can put `.css` and `.js` files here, they will be copied over to the html directory when we render our blog.

-These are optional
+These are optional:

 * `page.html` This file contains the template for pages.
 * `tag.html` This file contains the template for tag overviews.
+* `posts.html` This file contains the template for the home page 'posts' mode.
+* `rss.xml` This file contains the template for an rss feed.

-Creating posts and pages
+3. Creating posts and pages
 ----------------------------------------

 1. To create a post or a page, just create a new Markdown document in the appropriate subdirectory of your `content` directory.
 The filename of the post should not contain spaces or uppercase letters, only `a-z` and hyphen(`-`) are allowed.
 The filename will be used as the *short title* for this post or page.
 2. Your post should start with a Markdown header one.
 If you don't know how to do that, check out the [Markdown Spec](http://daringfireball.net/projects/markdown/).
 The first header one will be used as post or page title by Blog.
-3. You can now write the post or page contents in regular markdown.
+3. You can now write the post or page contents in regular Markdown.
 4. At the bottom of your page or post, attach some specifications about that page or post:

 '